aherlihy/carac/README.md

 ## Storage Manager
 This layer determines how the data is stored and some basic relational operators.
-`DefaultStorageEngine` uses Scala collections, which is a pull-based engine, and `VolcanoStorageManager` which is a push-based engine.
-The type aliases, which are very likely to change, are stored in `StorageManager` and will likely require wrapping in order to operate over anything other than in-memory collections. `SimpleStorageManager` has shared functionality between the push and pull based engine.

 ## Tools
 At the moment this package just contains the `Debug` statement, but is where any other future tooling can go.
 Debug will print to the console when the env var `CARAC_DEBUG` is defined.
 The `Printer` is where I put pretty printing statements for the entire architecture, its just located in the `storage` layer for convenience.